Tanner Creek: Underground

 Between 1887 and 1891, the City of Portland built a Tanner Creek combined sewer to carry the creek as well as storm runoff and sewage from the West Hills and its homes to the river.
 Constructed in three stages, the sewer, about 6 ft in diameter, was at that time "one of the largest trunk sewers ever built by the city."
 In 1904, the sewer collapsed near the Multnomah Athletic Club and flooded property downhill.
 Investigation of the subsequent sewer reconstruction and repair led to a scandal during the administration of Mayor George Henry Williams and to the firing of the city engineer and chief deputy city engineer on grounds "that they had a part in a general conspiracy to slight the work."
 The Tanner Creek trunk sewer ran from Southwest Taylor Street to the river near the intersection of Front Avenue and Pettygrove Street.

 21st century

 Tanner Springs Park, at Northwest 10th Avenue and Marshall Street, commemorates the creek.
 Opened on land acquired in 2003, it is an "urban waterscape" built on fill that rises 20 ft higher than the former lake surface.
-The wetlands in the park are not connected to Tanner Creek but depend mostly on recycled rainwater.
+Although early plans included bringing the creek back to the surface, the wetlands in the park are not connected to Tanner Creek but depend mostly on recycled rainwater.